braiancalot/braiancalot/README.md

 ### Hi there 👋
 ## I'm Braian Calot.
 - I live in Brazil 🌎
+- I'm in the last semester of Computer Science at FAESA🎓
 - I have been learnig more about Front-end 🖥️

 ## Connect with me:
 <a href="https://www.linkedin.com/in/braiancalot/" target="_blank">
 <img align="center" alt="diego-linkedin" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" style="max-width:100%;">